cobailey8/cbsi-front-facing-website/README.md

 Still under developement.

+All components are custom built.
+Most text is placeholder text and wont be used in production.
+Most images are placeholders and wont be used in production.

 This project is currently optimized for mobile and will have releases for desktop as soon as I get around to the styling portion.